nopara73/ZeroLink/README.md

 If some Alices did not confirm their registration within the input confirmation phase timeout, then the desired anonymity set is not reached, in consequence we fall back to Input Registration phase.

 How should the desired minimum anonymity set be chosen?
 Manually or utilizing a dynamic algorithm:
-Choose the minimum anonymity set to 3 and the maximum to 300.
-If the previous non-fallback Input Registration phase took more than 3 minutes then decrement this round's desired anonymity set relative to the previous desired anonimity set, otherwise increment it.
+Choose the minimum anonymity set to three and the maximum to 300.
+If the previous non-fallback Input Registration phase took more than three minutes then decrement this round's desired anonymity set relative to the previous desired anonimity set, otherwise increment it.
 More sophisticated algorithms may be applied, too.

 ### C. Optimizing Performance